Exploring 20 unique mint varieties

 Lavender mint is a charming variety that has oval leaves with a slight hint of reddish silver at the edges.
 Its lavender-like smell makes it soothing and relaxing when added to teas.

-Taste: Mild mint with subtle floral sweetness
+Taste: Mild mint with a floral essence

 15. Basil Mint (Mentha × piperita ‘Basil’)